DandyLyons/notes/content/Library/The Bible (WEB)/02 - Exodus/Exod-02.md

 The woman conceived and bore a son.
 When she saw that he was a fine child, she hid him three months.

 ###### v3
-When she could no longer hide him, she took a papyrus basket for him, and coated it with tar and with pitch.
+When she could no longer hide him, she took a papyrus basket[^1] for him, and coated it with tar and with pitch.
 She put the child in it, and laid it in the reeds by the river's bank.

 ###### v4
 His sister stood far off, to see what would be done to him.